Robust Counterfactual Explanations under Model Multiplicity Using Multi-Objective Optimization: Method

 Recently, several methods have been proposed for computing Pareto solution sets, including evolutionary computation and descent methods.
 A well-known method that uses evolutionary computation is the fast elitist non-dominated sorting genetic algorithm (NSGA-II) \cite{fliege2000, deb2002}.
 This method identifies a set of solutions by iteratively performing ranking, selection, crossover, and mutation operations on a population of candidate solutions.
 During this process, the crowding distance metric is utilized to ensure a diverse spread of solutions across the Pareto front.

 Because evolutionary computation is an approximate solution method (heuristic), there is no guarantee that a Pareto solution set can be obtained.
 Therefore, the output is often a non-dominated, non-inferior solution set among the solution sets obtained in the solution search process.
 However, methods using evolutionary computation have the advantage of being able to extract a wide variety of solutions, are robust to nonlinear and nonconvex functions, and eliminate the need to differentiate the objective function.
 However, this approach is computationally expensive.
-Other approaches exist that use the descent method \cite{mercier2018}.
-Although the descent method converges quickly and is computationally inexpensive, it has problems such as falling into local solutions, requiring differentiability of the objective function, setting weights among the objective functions, and difficulty in obtaining diverse solutions.
+A comparison with other MOO approaches is provided in Section~\ref{sec_related}.